Xiangqi is the member of the Chess

-in China.
-If you look past the surface details, the
+China.
+If you look past the surface details, the overall

-and pieces are placed on the intersections rather than in the
+10x9, and pieces are placed on the intersections rather than in the

 squares.
 The center of the board is called the river, which elephant pieces

 The pieces, which

-are red and black, are tradionally just discs wiht chinese
+are red and black, are tradionally just discs with chinese characters

 Complete rules can be found here.